neoncortex/bashed/README.md

 ````

 ## Checking indentation:
-You can check how many tabs there is at the beginning of a line using:
+You can check how many tabs and spaces there is at the beginning of a line using:

 ````
 el